The lights are on

 Since Resident Evil 4, each game in the series has given players more freedom of movement and the ability to devastate enemies.
 The post-RE 4 games are a blast, but a large part of why the early titles were scary is because of the limiting control scheme.
 Retaining the tank-style controls would preserve the core Resident Evil 2 experience while still facilitating the classic, creepy fixed camera angles.
-I suggest taking the controls from the RE remake and putting it in this game.
+I suggest also adding in the slick new control options from RE remake HD and putting it in this game so fans have multiple options as well.
 This would enable players to use the quick, 180-degree turn, fend off attacking zombies with defensive weapons like daggers and tasers, and include aim-assist.
 The only changes I suggest are a reload button and a ring for all those loose keys.

 Toy With Our Expectations